MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 ![A picture containing outdoor, text, screenshot, windmill Description automatically generated](../../../media/sample-mesh-101/460-teleport-to-turbine.png)

-### Update the script graph
+### Update the Script Graph

 1. In the **Scene** window, note that the **3.3 -** **Teleport to Turbine** station is to the right of the **3.2 -- Info Dialog  Trigger** station.
 Adjust the view so that you can clearly see Station 3.3.
 1. In the **Hierarchy**, collapse the **3.2 - Info Dialog** GameObject, and then expand the **3.3 - Teleport** GameObject.

     ![A screen shot](../../../media/sample-mesh-101/438-teleport.png)

-    The button is all set up for you---we just need to add the nodes in the script graph that give it the teleport behavior.
+    The button is all set up for you---we just need to add the nodes in the Script Graph that give it the teleport behavior.

 1. In the **Hierarchy**, expand the **ChapterLabel** GameObject and then select the **TeleportToWindTurbineButton** GameObject.

     ![A screen shot](../../../media/sample-mesh-101/439-teleport-button.png)

     Note that in the **Inspector**, there's a **Script Machine** component named *Teleport to Location* with a script attached named *TeleportToLocationButtonStart*.
-The **Source** option is set to **Graph**, which means the script graph is stored in the project as an independant file.
+The **Source** option is set to **Graph**, which means the Script Graph is stored in the project as an independant file.

     ![A screen shot](../../../media/sample-mesh-101/440-teleport-graph.png)